 Now, I’m learning the importance of balance.
 And being able to trust others outside of myself is an uncomfortable thought, but it is also an indication that I still have some work to do.

 My goal is to be able to fully experience my relationships and I can see that my trust issues are byproducts of the abusive relationships I'd previously encountered.

-Recovering from trauma isn't a quick one and done process.
-I've seen in myself and clients that it requires consistency and growth over time.
+Recovering from trauma isn't a quick one-and-done process.
+I've seen in myself and my clients that it requires consistency and growth over time.